-One of the more recent additions to Amazon's collection of smart home devices, the Echo Show's touch screen is what really sets it apart from anything that's come before it.
+Our comprehensive Amazon Echo Show review covers one of the more recent additions to Amazon's collection of smart home devices, with the Echo Show's touch screen really setting it apart from anything that's come before it.

 With features such as hands-free video calling, the ability to watch YouTube and trawl the internet, and brand new speakers that have a Dolby sound system, the Echo Show promises to make it easier than ever to control your smart home system with your voice, or by touching the 10 inch screen.

 But, is it really all that it claims to be?
 We put the Amazon Echo Show to the test to see just what it can do to help out around the home – read our review to find out if it passed.

 Looking for more advice?
 See our guide to the best smart speakers for your home and, if you need convincing, find out what we think the 10 reasons you need a smart assistant are.
 And don't miss our guide to smart audio, which explains more about what smart speakers can do for you.

 - Dimensions: 24.6cm x 17.4cm x 10.7cm

 - Screen size: 10.1in

 - Speaker size: Dual 2n drivers with a passive bass radiator